 - Airbnb – Guidance on the UK taxation of rental income

 - Go Simple Tax Software – Self Assessment tool

-Our GuestReady team in London, Manchester and Edinburgh can also help you navigate your way through the complex topic of managing an Airbnb.
-Why not give us a call on +44 (0)20 386 83 401 for a consultation today or email us at email@example.com for more information.
+Our GuestReady team in London, Manchester and Edinburgh will assist you to navigate your way through the complex topic of managing an Airbnb.
+Give us a call at +44 (0)20 386 83 401 for a consultation today or email us at [email protected] for more information.

 Note: This page is for informational purposes only.
 The information provided above isn't intended to be legal advice.
 If you're unclear about how any of these laws apply to you, seek advice from a lawyer or other legal advisor.